USPTO Examiner MACARTHUR VICTOR L - Art Unit 3618

 Executive Summary

-Examiner MACARTHUR, VICTOR L works in Art Unit 3618 and has examined 163 patent applications in our dataset.
-With an allowance rate of 90.2%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 27 months.
+Examiner MACARTHUR, VICTOR L works in Art Unit 3618 and has examined 124 patent applications in our dataset.
+With an allowance rate of 94.4%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 30 months.

 Allowance Patterns

-Examiner MACARTHUR, VICTOR L's allowance rate of 90.2% places them in the 71% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner MACARTHUR, VICTOR L's allowance rate of 94.4% places them in the 83% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns